 Instructions

-- Heat vegetable oil over medium heat in a Dutch Oven or heavy stockpot.
-Add celery, onion, and cabbage and cook until the celery and onion are soft and the cabbage has started to wilt; approximately 8-10 minutes.
-Reduce heat and add garlic, dried thyme, dried rosemary, dried marjoram, and fresh ground black pepper.
-Cook for 1 minute stirring constantly.
+- Heat the olive oil over medium heat in a Dutch Oven or heavy pot.
+Add the onions and celery and cook until they are soft.
+Then reduce the heat and add the garlic, dried thyme, dried marjoram, and fresh ground black pepper.
+Cook for 1 minute, stirring constantly.

 Notes

-- Cut veggies in small bite size pieces so more variety ends up in every spoonful.
+- Cut veggies into small bite-size pieces so more variety is in every spoonful.

-- For aesthetic purposes peel the carrots.
-They will have that beautiful bright orange color.
+- For aesthetic purposes, peel the carrots so they have that beautiful bright orange color.

-- You can easily add any small pasta to this recipe as well as cut up cooked chicken, turkey, or ham however you may need to increase the broth to 8 cups and the size of your Dutch Oven or stockpot.
+- Add any small pasta to this recipe or cut up cooked chicken, turkey, or ham.
+However, you may need to increase the broth to 8 cups and the size of your Dutch Oven or stockpot.

 https://www.smalltownwoman.com/wp-content/uploads/2019/05/Beth-1.pdf